faulkj/FHIRClient/README.md

 $fhir = new FHIRClient("https://my.fhirserver.com", "1234-5678-9012-3456-7890", "https://my.website.com");
 $fhir->getAccessToken($_GET["code"]);

-//You are now authenticated and may query the FHIR server:
+//You are now authenticated and may query the FHIR server
 $fhir->query("Observation?patient=12345678&code=76516-4");
 ```

+##